-ANZAC Day - 25 April - is arguably Australia's most important national occasion.
+Anzac Day is commemorated on 25 April and is arguably Australia's most important national occasion.
 It marks the anniversary of the first key military action fought by Australian and New Zealand forces during the First World War.

-If ANZAC day falls on a weekend in New Zealand, it will be observed on the following Monday.
-In Australia, it is generally not moved; though in 2015, it falls on a Saturday and the Monday will be a state public holiday in Western Australia and a government holiday in ACT.
+If Anzac day falls on a weekend in Australia, it is generally not moved to a weekday; though in 2015, it fell on a Saturday and the Monday was be a state public holiday in Western Australia and a government holiday in ACT.

 ANZAC stands for Australian and New Zealand Army Corps.
 The troops in those forces became known as ANZACs, and the pride in the name endures to this day.

 In 1915 Australian and New Zealand soldiers formed part of the allied expedition that set out to capture the Gallipoli peninsula.
 The plan was to capture Constantinople (now Istanbul), capital of the Ottoman Empire and an ally of the Germans.
 They landed at Gallipoli on 25 April, meeting fierce resistance from the Turkish defenders.
 The assault rapidly became a stalemate, dragging on for 8 months.
 By the end of 1915 the allied forces were evacuated after both sides had suffered heavy casualties.
 Over 8,000 Australian soldiers were killed.
 News of the landing at Gallipoli made a profound impact on Australians back at home and 25th April became the day on which Australians remembered the sacrifice of those who had died in war.